renato-macedo/100DaysOfCode/README.md

 ## Day 13/14

 Back to the chrome extension, I'm building the UI right now with [BaseWebReact](https://github.com/uber/baseweb), the goal is to build a full Pocket clone with a web and mobile app

+## Day 15/16
+Finishing some Udemy courses that I left on hold, that's what I'm going to do this week I guess